openstack/python-openstackclient/doc/source/command-objects/network.rst

 .. option:: --provider-segment <provider-segment>

     VLAN ID for VLAN networks or Tunnel ID for GRE/VXLAN networks

+.. option:: --transparent-vlan

+    Make the network VLAN transparent

+.. option:: --no-transparent-vlan

+    Do not make the network VLAN transparent

 .. _network_set-network:
 .. describe:: <network>